Import/export data using Amazon S3

 aws s3 sync /tmp/yourlocaldir/ s3://zaius-incoming-temp/<your tracker ID>/ --sse

-Run the following command to retrieves all Amazon S3 files under the export ID you provide.
+Run the following command to retrieve all Amazon S3 files under the export ID you provide.

 aws s3 cp s3://zaius-outgoing/<your tracker ID>/data-exports/<id> . --recursive --sse